Killshot (film): Development and writing

 The film adaptation of the 1989 novel Killshot by Elmore Leonard began development as early as May 1997 under Miramax Films, which had optioned Leonard's novel.
+After completing Pulp Fiction (1994), Quentin Tarantino and Roger Avary acquired the film rights to Leonard's novel.
+Tarantino initially planned to write and direct Killshot and have another director make Rum Punch, but changed his mind after re-reading Rum Punch, saying he "fell in love" with the novel all over again.
 By September 2004, the adaptation entered active development, with director John Madden expressing interest in helming.
 By January 2005, The Weinstein Company hired Madden to direct the film based on a script by Hossein Amini.

 Casting

 The following August, actors Diane Lane, Thomas Jane, and Mickey Rourke were cast in the lead roles.
 In September, actors Rosario Dawson, Joseph Gordon-Levitt, and Johnny Knoxville were cast.
 Actress Sandra Bullock was originally considered for the role taken by Lane, while John Travolta, Viggo Mortensen, and Justin Timberlake were originally reported to have been up for the roles taken by Rourke, Jane, and Gordon-Levitt, respectively.

 Filming

 Principal photography began in October 2005 in Toronto, Ontario.
 Filming also took place in Cape Girardeau along the Mississippi River.
 Production concluded by December 2005.